Move to Torquay with Us in 4 Easy Steps!

 It is a perfect base from which to explore the other towns and villages in the area such as Paignton and Brixham and Dawlish.
 Each with its own unique charm and character.

 If you’re looking for an adrenaline-fuelled way to explore the stunning coastline of the English Riviera then why not take on the challenge of Coasteering.
-This activity will see you negotiate rugged rockpools, swim across island insets and clamber up awe-inspiring cliffs.
+This activity will see you negotiate rugged rock pools, swim across island inlets and clamber up awe-inspiring cliffs.

 Torquay Property Prices